< back to list

 The Matthias Rippmann Memorial Prize

-The Matthias Rippmann Memorial Prize is given to a digital tool, body of research, written text or any other thing that revolutionizes architectural research of the Digital Future.
+DigitalFUTURES Award / the Matthias Rippmann Memorial Prize is awarded to a leading practitioner or researcher who has developed a digital tool, body of research, written text, or any other contribution that revolutionizes architectural research in the Digital Future.

 The Matthias Rippmann Memorial Prize 2023